gotenash/Pimmich/README_en.md

 Current Version (July 14, 2025): New release now available online

-> 📆 Starting June 2025 — One major version every month
+sudo reboot> 📆 Starting June 2025 — One major version every month

-## 🗓️ October 2025 - (Planned)
+## 🗓️ October 2025 - (In development)
 - 📱 Android APK to control the frame (Pimmich remote)
-- 🗣️ Voice command support to control the frame (next photo, pause, etc.).
-- 🔘 Physical button support to start/stop the slideshow.
+-  Physical button support to start/stop the slideshow.
 - 🗂️ Album management directly from the Pimmich interface (create, rename, etc.).

 ## ✅ September 2025 – (Scheduled Release: September 15)
+- 🗣️ **Voice Control:** Added voice command support ("Magic Frame") to control the frame (next photo, pause, etc.).
+- 🎨 **UI Overhaul:** New group-based navigation for a clearer and more intuitive user experience.
 - 🎵 **Playlist Management:** Create custom virtual albums, view their content, rename them, and launch themed slideshows.
 - 📊 **Advanced Monitoring:** Added history charts for CPU temperature, CPU usage, RAM, and disk in the "System" tab.
 - 🖥️ **Display Management:** Ability to list and force a specific screen resolution directly from the interface, with automatic slideshow restart.